gehrigkeane/fetch-rewards-points/README.md

 # Fetch Rewards - Points REST API

-This application, titled `fetch-rewards-points`, is build with [Spring Boot](https://spring.io/projects/spring-boot) and includes a modest suite of unit and feature tests.
+This application, titled `fetch-rewards-points`, is built with [Spring Boot](https://spring.io/projects/spring-boot) and includes a modest suite of unit and feature tests.
 Data objects and their validation criteria are well covered by unit tests.
 Though controller, service, and domain